District 7450 Literacy Service Project Award for Rotary Clubs

 Promoting literacy and education is one of Rotary International’s six areas of focus.
 The Rotary Foundation supports education through scholarships, donations, and service projects around the world.

 In order to qualify for the District Literacy Award your club must have completed five literacy projects.
-Please send your completed form (Click Here) to PDG Joan Batory (firstname.lastname@example.org) by April 1, 2018.
+Please send your completed form (Click Here) to District Literacy Chair, David Belanger, firstname.lastname@example.org by April 1, 2019.

 Literacy Goals for All Clubs